-- (b) The 72-hour storm interval may not apply if: - i.
-The permittee is able to document that a shorter interval is representative for local storm events during the sampling period, and - ii.
-The permittee obtains approval from DEMLR's Regional Office. - iii.
-After authorization by DEMLR's Regional Office, a written approval letter must be kept on site in the permittee's SWPPP. - (c) Samples collected shall be characteristic of the volume and nature of the permitted discharge. - (d) Grab sample collection must begin within the first 30 minutes of discharge from an outfall and continue until all outfalls that are discharging have been sampled. - (e) Outfalls that are not sampled during the first measurable storm event in the monitoring period shall be sampled during the next measurable storm event in the monitoring period until a sample has been collected. - (f) If, during the entire monitoring period, there is no discharge from an outfall during any measurable storm event then the permittee shall: - i.
-Report "No Discharge" in the DMR, - ii.
-Note "No Discharge" in the SWPPP, and - iii.
+- (a) Outfall monitoring efforts shall begin with the first measurable storm event in the monitoring period that occurs during the facility's normal operating hours.
+If the facility operates 24 hours per day, the monitoring shall begin during the first measurable storm event in the monitoring period that occurs between 9 a.m. and 5 p.m. - (b) Sampling is not required to be performed during adverse weather conditions. - (c) Samples collected shall be characteristic of the volume and nature of the permitted discharge. - (d) Grab sample collection must begin within the first 30 minutes of discharge from an outfall and continue until all outfalls that are discharging have been sampled. - (e) Outfalls that are not sampled during the first measurable storm event in the monitoring period shall be sampled during the next measurable storm event in the monitoring period until a sample has been collected. - (f) If, during the entire monitoring period, there is no discharge from an outfall during any measurable storm event then the permittee shall: - a.
+Report "No Discharge" in the DMR, - b.
+Note "No Discharge" in the SWPPP, and - c.
 Submit the DMR within 30 days after the end of the monitoring period. - (g) Lack of a discharge from an outfall for the monitoring period shall not constitute failure to monitor as long as the above permit conditions are met. - (h) If the sampled storm event coincides with a known non-stormwater discharge that is deemed permitted under 15A NCAC 02 .0106, then this shall be noted on the DMR.